yatish27/shore/README.md

 ![example workflow](https://github.com/yatish27/shore/actions/workflows/ci.yml/badge.svg)

-This serves as a base application, providing all the necessary setups and defaults required for launching a new Ruby on Rails application quickly.
+This serves as a base application, providing all the necessary setups and defaults required to launch your Rails project.

 ## Features 🌟
 - **Ruby & Rails**: Ruby 3.3.1 with Rails 7.1.3